xiec1377/xiec1377/README.md

 -->

+Hi!

-My name is Catherine.
-I'm currently a 4th year BCS undergraduate at the University of Waterloo.
+I'm Catherine!
+I'm currently a 4th year undergraduate student at the University of Waterloo studying Computer Science.

-I enjoy exploring different disciplines to become a more well-rounded individual.
-I have expertise in full-stack and front-end development, complemented by additional interests in product management and user experience & design, all cultivated through my experiences in the fintech sector.
+My expertise is in full-stack and front-end development, but I love exploring different areas to become more well-rounded.
+I recently picked up a strong interest in product management and UX design through my experiences as an engineer.

-In my free time, I enjoy digital art, weightlifting and dancing. :dancer:
+In my free time, I dabble in digital art, weightlifting and hip-hop dancing. :dancer: